mbround18/palworld-docker/README.md

 # Palworld Server

-This repository contains a Dockerized application for configuring and running a Palworld server with customizable settings.
-You can easily choose between different server presets (`casual`, `normal`, `hard`) or manually configure individual settings to tailor the server to your preferences.
+🌟 Welcome to the ultimate Palworld Server Setup! 🌍 This GitHub repository is your go-to toolkit 🛠️ for launching a Palworld server in a snap using Docker!
+Choose from preset worlds like 'casual' 🏖️, 'normal' 🌆, or 'hard' 🌋, or dive deep into customization with flexible settings 🎛️.

 > NOTE: WHEN starting your server with a custom configuration, it will be permanent and you cannot change it. this is a bug currently and we are waiting on the devs to fix it.